bendrucker/semver-operators/readme.md

 Type: `function`
 Arguments: `err, operators`

-A callback to be called with an operators object with keys representing operators (`''` means an exact version) and values representing the dependencies that have that operator.
+A callback to be called with an operators object with keys (`'~'`, `'^'`, `''`, `'other'`) representing operators and values representing the dependencies that have that operator.
+See [semver-range-types](https://github.com/bendrucker/semver-range-types) for more details on how ranges are parsed.

 ## License